 Current Status of COVID-19 Health Equity Reporting

 We expect that as states work to comply with the new federal reporting guidance (see below), the number of states reporting disaggregated case and testing data by various indicators will continue to increase.
-The number of states reporting disaggregated hospitalization and testing data, however, remains low, just over half (26) of states reporting data breakdowns and only eight states reporting some type of testing data breakdowns.
+The number of states reporting disaggregated hospitalization and testing data, however, remains low, just over half (28) of states reporting hospitalizations data breakdowns and only 12 states reporting some type of testing data breakdowns.

 The maps below show how states are reporting disaggregated data for positive COVID-19 cases (Figure 1) and COVID-19 mortality data (Figure 2), and can be filtered to highlight which states are reporting by each health equity category.
 States marked by a darker shade of color are reporting more data breakdown categories than lighter-shaded states.
 Clicking on a state provides a link to each state’s data-reporting website along with more detailed information about which breakdowns a state is reporting.

-In our scan, we identified 26 states that are reporting hospitalization data for some sub populations, but of those only 18 are reporting hospitalization data by race or ethnicity.
+In our scan, we identified 28 states that are reporting hospitalization data for some sub populations, and of those only 23 are reporting hospitalization data by race or ethnicity.
 (Figure 3.)

-Our scan revealed eight states that are providing testing information by age and gender, and only five—Delaware, Illinois, Indiana, Kansas, and Nevada are also disaggregating testing data by race and ethnicity.
+Our scan revealed nine states that are providing testing information by age or gender, and only six—Delaware, Illinois, Indiana, Kansas, Nevada, and Utah are also disaggregating testing data by race and ethnicity.